 Disclosure: Advertising and affiliate services, including Amazon Associates, help the cost of running my blog.
 Clicking ads or making purchases through affiliate links may, at no additional cost to you, earn me a small commission.
 I appreciate your support.

-Start planning your next vacation with confidence that you will at least know how to say thank you in the local language.
-For this purpose of this post I’m going to go alphabetical by language since some countries have more than one language, and some languages have more than one country.
+For this purpose of this post we’re listing alphabetical by language since some countries have more than one language, and some languages have more than one country.
 This way, you should be able to easily find the thank you that you need.
 Happy learning!

 Arabic – شكرا لك – shukraan lak